volodymyrprokopyuk/blog/posts/0001-state-manipulation-vs-value-calculation-in-programming.md

 without update from regular assignment with update the term **binding** is used.
 When binding a value to a variable the variable is called binding and not variable any more.
 The operation of binding binds a binding to a value and from now on the value of the binding cannot be changed.
-The notation of binding is the same as the notation of assignment: `binding = value`.
+The notation of a binding is the same as the notation of assignment: `binding = value`.
 The point here is that the value of binding is guaranteed to be the same during the program execution which is not true for an assignment.
 Immutable values make it easier